-1.1 The County Council provides a distinctive leadership role for the community and brings together the contributions of the various stakeholders.
-It has the power to achieve the promotion or improvement of the economic, social or environmental well-being of its area.
+- 1.1 The County Council provides a distinctive leadership role for the community and brings together the contributions of the various stakeholders.
+It has the power to achieve the promotion or improvement of the economic, social or environmental well-being of its area. - 1.2 This may involve the establishment of collaborative arrangements (formal or informal partnerships), joint ventures, joint operational models (such as pooled budgets) or providing an agency service. - 1.3 The County Council may also want to provide financial support to staff in exceptional circumstances, clients or 3rd parties in the form of grants or loans.
+These are subject to approval by the Director of Finance and Support Services and where appropriate the Director of HR and Organisational Development. - 2.
+Partnership Arrangements, Joint Ventures and Pooled Budgets Partnerships - 2.1 The County Council is responsible for approving delegations (Part 3, Section 2 of the Constitution), including frameworks for partnerships.

-2. Partnerships

-- 2.1 The County Council is responsible for approving delegations (Part 3, Section 2 of the Constitution), including frameworks for partnerships.
 The Cabinet is the interface in forming partnerships with other local public, private, voluntary and community sector organisations to address local needs. - 2.2 Cabinet Members can delegate functions to officers.
 These are set out in the Scheme of Delegation that forms part of the County Council's Constitution.
-Where functions are delegated, the Cabinet remains accountable for them to the County Council. - 2.3 The Chief Executive represents the County Council on partnership and external bodies, in accordance with the scheme of delegation. - 2.4 The Director of Finance, Performance and Procurement is responsible for promoting and maintaining the same high standards of conduct with regard to financial administration in partnerships that apply throughout the County Council. - 2.5 The Director of Finance, Performance and Procurement must ensure that the accounting arrangements to be adopted relating to partnerships and joint ventures are satisfactory.
+Where functions are delegated, the Cabinet remains accountable for them to the County Council. - 2.3 The Chief Executive represents the County Council on partnership and external bodies, in accordance with the scheme of delegation. - 2.4 The Director of Finance and Support Services is responsible for promoting and maintaining the same high standards of conduct with regard to financial administration in partnerships that apply throughout the County Council. - 2.5 The Director of Finance and Support Services must ensure that the accounting arrangements to be adopted relating to partnerships and joint ventures are satisfactory.
 He or she must also consider, in consultation with the Director of Law and Assurance, the overall corporate governance arrangements and legal issues when arranging contracts with external bodies.
-He or she must ensure that the risks have been fully appraised before agreements are entered into with external bodies. - 2.6 Executive Directors and Directors are responsible for ensuring that appropriate approvals are obtained before any negotiations are concluded in relation to work with external bodies.
+He or she must ensure that the risks have been fully appraised before agreements are entered into with external bodies. - 2.6 Executive Directors and Directors are responsible for ensuring that appropriate approvals are obtained before any negotiations are concluded in relation to work with external bodies. - 2.7 Formal joint ventures will be subject to Cabinet approval.